mlflow/mlflow-go/README.md

 ### Protos

-To ensure we stay compatible with the Python implementation, we aim to generate as much as possible based on the `.proto` files.
+To ensure we stay compatible with the Python implementation, we aim to generate as much as possible based on the `.proto` files, by running:

-By running

 ```bash
 mage generate
 ```

-Go code will be generated.
-Use the protos files from `.mlflow.repo` repository.
+Go code will be generated using the protos files from `.mlflow.repo` repository.

 This incudes the generation of: